maartenSXM/GrowOS/README.md

 ## Setting up dev environment

 This project uses ESP-IDF (IoT Development Framework) and Arduino Core for ESP32 chips.
-ESP-IDF provides complete customization and access to professional developement tools to aid with IoT dev, and Arduino brings the largest embedded community and code libraries.
+ESP-IDF provides complete customization and access to professional development tools to aid with IoT dev, Arduino brings the large embedded community and code libraries.

 1. find a cozy spot on your machine to clone the ESP-IDF repo.
-This might also be where your source files are kept
+This could also be where your source files are kept, or inside a project?
 2. Ensure you have python3 installed.
 3. Clone Esp-idf v4.4.
 [GITHUB](https://github.com/espressif/esp-idf) [DOCS](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/index.html)